chinchang/kushagra.dev/_posts/2012-08-25-one-year-at-wingify.markdown

 And hey, we are always looking out for great talent out there.
 So if you think you have got it, [reach out to us](http://visualwebsiteoptimizer.com/careers.php) and be a part of this place called **Wingify**.

+EDIT: And as an icing on the cake, I received a <a href="https://www.facebook.com/photo.php?fbid=4551440628203" target="_blank">touch ultrabook</a> from Intel today :D Yuhooo!!

 **Thanks Wingify!**

 <style type="text/css">